Universality of high-dimensional spanning forests and sandpiles: Introduction

 Following the work of many authors, the basic qualitative features of the WUSF are firmly understood on a wide variety of graphs.
 In particular, it is known that every tree in the WUSF is recurrent almost surely on any graph \cite{Morris03}, that the WUSF is connected a.s.\ if and only if two independent random walks on $G$ intersect almost surely \cite{Pem91,BLPS}, and that every tree in the WUSF is one-ended almost surely whenever $G$ is in one of several large classes of graphs \cite{Pem91,BLPS,LMS08,H15,AL07,HutNach15b} including all transient transitive graphs.
 (An infinite tree is one-ended if it does not contain a simple bi-infinite path.)

 The goal of this paper is to understand the geometry of trees in the WUSF at a more detailed, quantitative level, under the assumption that the underlying graph is high-dimensional in a certain sense.
 Our results can be summarized informally as follows.
-Let $G$ be a network with vertex conductances bounded above and below by two positive constants, and suppose that the $n$-step return probabilities $p_n(v,v)$ for random walk on $G$ satisfy $\sum_{n\geq 1} n \sup_{v\in V} p_n(v,v)<\infty$.
+Let $G$ be a connected graph with bounded degrees, and suppose that the $n$-step return probabilities $p_n(v,v)$ for (discrete-time) random walk on $G$ satisfy $\sum_{n\geq 1} n \sup_{v\in V} p_n(v,v)<\infty$.
 In particular, this holds for $\Z^d$ if and only if $d \geq 5$, and more generally for any transitive graph of at least quintic volume growth.
 Let $\F$ be the WUSF of $G$, and let $v$ be a vertex of $G$.
-The \textbf{past} of $v$ in $\F$ is the union of the finite connected components of $\F \setminus \{v\}$.
+The \textbf{past}\footnote{This terminology arises from the definition of the past in terms of an oriented version of $\F$, see \cref{subsec:introintrinsic}.} of $v$ in $\F$ is the union of $v$ with the finite connected components of $\F \setminus \{v\}$.
 The following hold: \begin{enumerate}[leftmargin=*] \itemsep0.5em \item \emph{The intrinsic geometry} of each tree in $\F$ is similar at large scales to that of a critical Galton-Watson tree with finite variance offspring distribution, conditioned to survive forever.
-In particular, every tree has volume growth dimension $2$, spectral dimension $4/3$, and walk dimension $3$ almost surely.
+In particular, every tree has volume growth dimension $2$ (with respect to its intrinsic graph metric), spectral dimension $4/3$, and walk dimension $3$ almost surely.
 The latter two statements mean that the $n$-step return probabilities for simple random walk on the tree decay like $n^{-2/3+o(1)}$, and that the typical displacement of the walk (as measured by the intrinsic graph distance in the tree) is $n^{1/3+o(1)}$.
 These are known as the \emph{Alexander-Orbach} values of these dimensions~\cite{AlexOrb1982,KozNach09}. \item \emph{The intrinsic geometry of the past} of $v$ in $\F$ is similar in law to that of an \emph{unconditioned} critical Galton-Watson tree with finite variance offspring distribution.
 In particular, the probability that the past contains a path of length at least $n$ is of order $n^{-1}$, and the probability that the past contains more than $n$ points is of order $n^{-1/2}$.
 That is, the \emph{intrinsic diameter exponent} and \emph{volume exponent} are $1$ and $1/2$ respectively.